Danny Thomas: Commercials

-Thomas, like many actors prominent in television, endorsed commercial products.
-In particular, two companies that featured him in their advertising were Maxwell House, whose instant coffee he endorsed (though it had no decaffeinated variant at the time, he later claimed he had been endorsing a "decaffeinated" instant coffee and the coffee he actually drank had a high caffeine content), and Philips Norelco's "Dial-A-Brew" version of its short-lived "Better Cup Of Coffee" line of electric drip coffee-makers.
-One of his other "commercials" was actually a public-service message, with fund-raising goals, for St. Jude Children's Research Hospital.
+Thomas, like many actors prominent in television, endorsed commercial products, including Maxwell House coffee.
+According to Thomas, the money he earned from those commercials was used to establish St. Jude Children's Hospital.

 Philanthropy

-As a "starving actor", Thomas had made a vow: If he found success, he would open a shrine dedicated to St. Jude Thaddeus, the patron saint of hopeless causes.
-After becoming a successful actor in the early 1950s, his wife joined him and began traveling the United States to help raise funds to build St. Jude Children's Research Hospital.
-He fervently believed "no child should die in the dawn of life."
-With help from Dr. Lemuel Diggs and close friend Anthony Abraham, an auto magnate in Miami, Florida, Thomas founded the St. Jude Children's Research Hospital in Memphis, Tennessee, in 1962.
+As a "starving actor", Thomas had made a vow: If he found success, he would open a shrine dedicated to St. Jude Thaddeus, one of the patron saints of hopeless causes.

+In the early 1950s, after he became a successful actor, his wife joined him, and they began traveling the United States to help raise funds to build St. Jude Children's Research Hospital.
+He fervently believed: "No child should die in the dawn of life."

+In 1962, with help from Dr. Lemuel Diggs and close friend Anthony Abraham, an auto magnate in Miami, Florida, Thomas founded the St. Jude Children's Research Hospital in Memphis, Tennessee.
 Since its inception, St. Jude has treated children from all 50 states and around the world, continuing the mission of finding cures and saving children.
-Dr. Peter C. Doherty of St. Jude's Immunology Department, was a co-recipient of the Nobel Prize in Physiology or Medicine in 1996 for key discoveries on how the immune system works to kill virus-infected cells.

-St. Jude's has grown to include eight affiliate hospitals across the United States.
-It is a 501(c)(3) nonprofit organization with annual expenses, as of 2018, of over $1.4 billion funded by nearly $1.5 billion in donations.
-Further, the World Health Organization has named St. Jude's as its first "Collaborating Center for Childhood Cancer" to help increase survival rates on rare pediatric cancer from 20% to as much as 60% by 2030.